Stock car racing: NASCAR Cup Series

-NASCAR Xfinity Series
+NASCAR O'Reilly Auto Parts Series

-The NASCAR Xfinity Series is the second tier series in the United States.
-It serves as the primary feeder series to the Cup Series, similar to Formula Two for Formula One, and Indy Lights for Indy Car.
+The NASCAR O'Reilly Auto Parts Series is the second national series in the United States.
+It serves as the primary feeder series to the Cup Series, similar to Formula Two for Formula One, and Indy NXT for Indy Car.
 Races are commonly held as a support race to Cup Series events.
 Many current Cup Series drivers formerly competed in the Series before moving on to competing full-time in the Cup Series.

-The Xfinity series typically features multiple Cup Series competitors competing alongside full time Xfinity drivers.
-There was some controversy as Cup Series drivers tended to be more successful than full-time Xfinity drivers.
-Cup drivers are not eligible to score points in the Xfinity series, and are limited to the number of races they are allowed to race in the Series.
+The O'Reilly Auto Parts series typically features multiple Cup Series competitors competing alongside full time O'Reilly Auto Parts drivers.
+There was some controversy as Cup Series drivers tended to be more successful than full-time O'Reilly Auto Parts drivers.
+Cup drivers are not eligible to score points in the O'Reilly Auto Parts series, and are limited to the number of races they are allowed to race in the Series.